CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 #### `Commons`
 [**`Commons`**](#6-common-classes) represents a collection of classes used by multiple other components.
-Two of those classes play important roles at the architecture level.
+Two such classes play important roles at the architecture level.

 * `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events.